 In essence, there are two viewpoints of the government’s role in investment: those who favor income redistribution and those who oppose it.
-The proponents of income redistribution “point to the steadiness of long-term growth and the loose correlation between tangible investment and innovation as evidence that changing levels of investment and risk taking play only a secondary role in innovation.”
+The proponents of income redistribution “point to the steadiness of long-term growth and the loose correlation between tangible investment and innovation as evidence that changing levels of investment and risk-taking play only a secondary role in innovation.”

 They are also doubtful of the power of financial incentives and argue that risk will exist no matter the upside.
-They argue that most of the success attributed to the United States over the last half century can be seen as a byproduct of an entrepreneurial culture.
-Opponents of this viewpoint believe that, “to achieve rare success, investors must risk capital to fund an inordinate number of failures.
+They argue that most of the success attributed to the United States over the last half-century can be seen as a byproduct of an entrepreneurial culture.
+Opponents of this viewpoint believe that “to achieve rare success, investors must risk capital to fund an inordinate number of failures.
 And like any game of chance, payoffs for success incentivize investors and employees to take risks and suffer their losses.”

 Innovation can grow the economy in two ways: discovering new products and reducing the cost of existing products.

-Purely limited resources such as production capacity, know how, and skilled workers cap the amount of production available to the economy.
+Purely limited resources such as production capacity, know-how, and skilled workers cap the amount of production available to the economy.
 This limited production is a function of our propensity to consume or invest.
 Because the American population is more prone (in general) to consume rather than invest, there is a limited amount of equity left to be invested.
-“As a result, increases in investment and risk taking yield large returns, on average, through productivity gains and economic growth.”
+“As a result, increases in investment and risk-taking yield large returns, on average, through productivity gains and economic growth.”

 The Role of the Trade Deficit

-A number of variables have allowed the United States to increase the consumption of our own resources while simultaneously increasing investment oversees, despite capacity constraints and full employment prior to the crisis.
+A number of variables have allowed the United States to increase the consumption of our own resources while simultaneously increasing investments overseas, despite capacity constraints and full employment prior to the crisis.
 There are many misconceptions about the role the trade deficit plays in terms of growing our economy.
 When China buys our assets, they have limited options with what they can do to with our dollars.